 To see which Marriott certificates are available to you, visit the Activity section when logged in to your account.
 If you have any unused certificates available, you’ll see them listed there.

-In the screenshot above, I mostly had certificates that could be redeemed for nights costing up to 35,000 points per night, although I did use my Choice Benefit from earning Titanium Elite status that year to choose a 40,000 certificate too.
+In the screenshot above, I mostly had certificates that could be redeemed for nights costing up to 35,000 points per night, although I did use my Choice Benefit from earning Titanium Elite status that year to choose a 40k certificate too.

 If you have some older Chase Marriott cards that haven’t been upgraded yet, you might have certificates that can be used for properties costing up to 25,000 points, while the Chase Ritz-Carlton and Amex Bonvoy Brilliant cards both come with certificates good for properties costing up to 85,000 points per night at renewal.
-Welcome offers sometimes come with certificates valid up to 50,000 points per night, with some cards also offering 50k certificates when spending enough on the card over the course of a year.
+Welcome offers sometimes come with certificates valid for up to 50,000 points per night, and some cards also offer 50k certificates when spending enough on the card over the course of a year.

 How To Use Marriott Free Night Certificates

-Unlike IHG certificates where you have to click a specific link in your account to redeem them or select the certificate on the initial search screen when logged in, you only need to be logged in to your Marriott account to be able to redeem theirs.
+Unlike IHG certificates, where you have to click a specific link in your account to redeem them or select the certificate on the initial search screen when logged in, you only need to be logged in to your Marriott account to be able to redeem theirs.

 As you can see in the above screenshot, you’ll see two options – one for Cash and Points and one for points (or free night certificates).